 This tantô is a Jûyô Tôken that has survived with its signature and embodies all of the skill and attributes that made this smith so famous.
 The length of this tanto is 25.8 cm or 10 3/16 inches.
 The moto-haba is 2.6 cm or 1.02 inches and the nakago length is 9.2 cm or 3.62 inches.
 The hada is a flowing item that is covered in minute ji-nie.
-There is a shrake ji-utsuri present.
-The hamon is yamagata-midare-ba with some genome, box shaped notate, and togariba mixed in.
+There is a shirake ji-utsuri present.
+The hamon is yamagata-midare-ba with some gunome, box shaped notare, and togariba mixed in.
 The hamon is the same on both sides of the blade and this is an important kantei point for this smith.
-The bush is midare-komi with a ko-maru turn back with hakikake.
+The bôshi is midare-komi with a ko-maru turn back with hakikake.
 The nakago is ubu with two mekugiana.

 The following is a translation of the Jûyô Tôken certificate that was issued in 1976: